 3. Okay when consumed in moderation: Coffee and tea

-According to Dr. Cohen, coffee and tea should not be used as water replacements, especially because both of these beverages can act as a diuretic, which means you’re actively expelling rather than retaining water.
+According to Dr. Cohen, coffee and tea should not be used as water replacements, especially because both of these beverages can act as diuretic foods, which means you’re actively expelling rather than retaining water.
 That said, as Dr. Cohen notes, “Anything under four cups of coffee a day is not a diuretic so it would help to contribute to hydration, but with the caveat that that may be a lot of caffeine for some people, which can be a problem for optimal functioning.”